 For example, say you have two ad sets each targeted to different markets.
 You are well-established in the first market and new to the second.
 But you’re not sure what reaching the new market is worth to you yet.
 So you’re using the lowest cost campaign bid strategy without a bid cap.
 You want to spend at least some money in the new market to start getting information on it.
 Also, you may want to set a minimum spend limit for the second ad set.
 Because campaign budget optimization doesn’t account for the long-term value you could gain from breaking into this new market.
 It could end up optimizing your budget in a way that leads to lots of efficient results.
 But also prevents you from doing the necessary exploratory spending in the new market.

 Here are some of the best practices for using campaign budget optimization:

 If you are using Facebook’s AdsManager, Campaign Budget Optimization will become mandatory for all new and existing ad campaigns as of September 2019.
 But if you aren’t using the feature yet, you need to start testing Campaign Budget Optimization now.

 If instead, you are using an API tool like AdRules to manage campaign budget optimization, you have until September 2020 before it is mandatory.
-AdRules has many advantages to it:
+AdRules has many advantages:

-Campaign Budget Optimization is a powerful tool offered by Facebook.
+Facebook offers Campaign Budget Optimization as a powerful tool.
 It simplifies account management and reduces daily tasks for social advertisers.
-If you aren’t already leveraging app Campaign Budget Optimization for your Facebook ad campaigns, it’s time to try the optimization feature.
-This will streamline your operations and save budget efficiently before it becomes mandatory in September 2019.
+Try the optimization feature to leverage app Campaign Budget Optimization for your Facebook ad campaigns.
+It is the time!
+As a result, this will streamline your operations and save budget efficiently before it becomes mandatory in September 2019.